vaarn/vaarn.github.io/ancestries.md

 <tr><td>20</td><td>Yudhi</td><td>Volatile</td><td>Notorious Amongst Faa</td></tr>
 </table>

-### Special Rules
+### Special
-__Desert Metabolism__ - Your body is adapted to long periods without water.
+__DESERT METABOLISM__ - Your body is adapted to long periods without water.
 You can recycle the moisture from your own sweat and urine.
 You become Deprived from thirst after three days without drinking, and it will be three weeks before you die.
-__Worm Wise__ - You have an affinity with Vaarn's sandworms.
+__WORM WISE__ - You have an affinity with Vaarn's sandworms.
 The Referee will always answer truthfully when you ask a question about these creatures.
 All reaction rolls when you engage with Vaarnish sandworms are made with Advantage.

 ## Cacklemaw Exile
 _The Cacklemaw are known throughout Vaarn as the most irritating, destructive, argumentative, vicious, foul-smelling, and fundamentally nasty creatures that walk the surface of the Urth._